mobi-css/mobi.css/site/docs.md

 ### Use Flexbox for Layout

-You probably know Mobi.css use flexbox for layout, and so should you!
-[Now it's safely to use flexbox in all mobile browsers](http://caniuse.com/#feat=flexbox).
+You probably know Mobi.css can use flexbox for layout, and so should you!
+[Now it's safe to use flexbox on all mobile browsers](http://caniuse.com/#feat=flexbox).

 Here is an example for how you can use `col-custom` and flexbox for a typical fixed-fluid layout.